-The Council made an overall surplus of £0.144m in 2022/23.
+The Council made an overall surplus of £0.269m in 2023/24.
 This amount has been transferred to Earmarked Reserves, to be utilised in future years.

-A detailed report listing the main areas of under and over spend will be presented to Council in September 2023.
+A detailed report listing the main areas of under and over spend will be presented to Council.